'Oreo?' Housing Secretary Ben Carson confuses real estate term for a cookie

 An REO is not "milk's favorite cookie."

-But Housing and Urban Development Secretary Ben Carson thought the foreclosure-related real estate acronym, which means real estate owned, was the cream-filled chocolate cookie when grilled by Rep. Katie Porter, D-Calif., Tuesday during a House Financial Services Committee hearing.
+But Housing and Urban Development Secretary Ben Carson thought the foreclosure-related real estate acronym, which means "real estate owned," was the cream-filled chocolate cookie when grilled by Rep. Katie Porter, D-Calif., on Tuesday during a House Financial Services Committee hearing.

+REO is property that's been turned over to a lender — whether that's the bank or a government agency — after a foreclosure process is complete.

-Porter wanted to know about the high rate of foreclosures on homes insured by the Federal Housing Authority, which Carson's agency oversees.
+Porter wanted to know about the high rate of foreclosures on homes insured by the Federal Housing Authority (FHA), which Carson's agency oversees.

 “Do you know what an REO is?”
 Porter asked.